Production Set 07 // TAR Technical Reference

-Predictive Coding 2.0 and TAR in 2026 -- from Da Silva Moore to GenAI review
+Predictive Coding 2.0 and TAR, from Da Silva Moore to GenAI review.

 Technology Assisted Review has a 14-year case law history and a clear technical evolution.
 Most practitioners who use the term ‘predictive coding’ in 2026 are actually describing Continuous Active Learning (CAL), which was what replaced TAR 1.0.
 Here is the complete technical and legal history, and where GenAI sits in that lineage.